-Caution with TMP/SMX and Potassium-Increasing Drugs
+Caution with Trimethoprim/Sulfamethoxazole TMP/SMX and Potassium-Increasing Drugs

 As a pharmacist, exercise caution when using trimethoprim/sulfamethoxazole (Bactrim, Septrin, etc.) with drugs that increase potassium (K⁺) levels, such as ACE inhibitors (ACEIs), angiotensin receptor blockers (ARBs), or spironolactone.
 TMP/SMX can cause hyperkalemia, which is more common than previously thought, by decreasing urinary K⁺ excretion, similar to K⁺-sparing diuretics.